 There are many factors you should look at when buying a cat bed.
 These include:

-Comfort.
+- Comfort.
 This goes without saying.
-Either opt for a bed that has adequatefilling, or if choosing a plastic style bed, line it with soft blankets.
+Either opt for a bed that has an adequate filling or if choosing a plastic style bed, line it with soft blankets.

-Pet shops and online stores are the best place to buy cat beds.
+Pet shops, eBay and online stores are the best places to buy a bed?

 Where should the cat bed be placed?